skberkeley/CNLDocs/docs/documentation/components/column_selector_component.md

 A component which allows one or more columns to be selected interactively from a given selected table.

 The initial view of the ColumnSelectorComponent is identical to that of the TableSelectorComponent.
 When the user selects a table from the previews, a request is made (defined in column_selector.js) which returns the full table, which the user then selects columns from.
+The previewed tables are the pandas `DataFrames` stored in the relevant `Tool.tables`.
 These selected columns are submitted when the stage's POST request is made.
 The selected columns are stored as a pandas `DataFrame`.

 ### Attributes
 - `label : str` - The label to paint onto this ColumnSelectorComponent.